ZirconfleX/Script-to-create-projects-libraries/README.md

 ## Introduction

-This is about a Linux Bash script created to setup a project and/or library structure for AMD FPGA designs.
+This is about a Linux Bash script to setup a project and/or library structure for AMD FPGA designs.
-The project structure is there to give full control over a design without the need to use Vivado or Vitis graphical user interface for design management.
-When using the VS-Code editor with selected extensions there is no need to let Vivado or another tool manage the design.
-The only thing Vivado is used for is for the tasks it is build for; synthesise and implement (place & route) a design.
+The project structure is there to give to user full control over a design without the need to use Vivado or Vitis graphical user interface for design management.
+Using the VS-Code editor with selected extensions eliminates the need to let another tool manage the design.
+The only thing Vivado is used for is for the tasks it is originally build for; synthesise and implement (place & route) a design.

 ## Provided

-The script and accompanying directories and files are delivered as a zip file (CreateProject_[date].zip).
-The setup of the script and its directories and files is as showed below:
+The script and accompanying directories and files can be cloned from GitHub or are delivered as a zip file (CreateProject_[date].zip) .
+The setup of the script and its directories and files is as showed below.

  .        *(This is usually the /templates directory in the users home directory)*
 ├─ /VhdlProjects